A strong CV is the only way you will get noticed by employers, and land job interviews

 If you are a junior candidate with little or no experience, then you will need to include plenty of detail in your education section.

-Listing all of your qualifications from high school to University – and even detailing modules and projects undertaken where they are relevant to the jobs you are applying to.
+Listing all of your qualifications from your GCSEs to University – and even detailing modules and projects undertaken where they are relevant to the jobs you are applying to.

 Junior education example